 3. Your shipping rates are defined and live for the destination countries.
 Google rejects products with no shipping computable to the destination.

 A common Shopify mistake: storing the GTIN on the parent product.
-Google reads GTIN per variant.
+Google reads GTIN per variant /variant-clustering-in-shopping-feeds-stop-cannibalizing-your-own-ads.
 Use the variant-level barcode field, not a top-level metafield.

 Connect your Google account, then your Merchant Center account.
 If you don't have one yet, the app creates one for you in the same flow.